 There are many next-generation passenger aircraft in the development pipeline, such as the FlyZero models featured in the June issue of Aircraft Interiors International, all with a common goal of making air travel more sustainable.
 The interiors are also being conceived to be sustainable as well as comfortable, with the latest concept revealed this week by FACC, at Aircraft Interiors Expo in Hamburg.

-Named the Bios Future Cabin, the design features innovative and sustainable materials, including a lightweight resin derived from sugar cane, which researchers have optimised for use in aviation over many years of research.
-The surface of the is claimed to be extremely robust, and also resistant to heat and chemicals.
+Named the Bios Future Cabin, the design features innovative and sustainable materials, including a lightweight resin derived from sugar cane, the surface of which is claimed to be extremely robust, and also resistant to heat and chemicals.

 The cabin layout is also innovative, with a key focus on making efficient use of the available space.
 The result, according to FACC’s CEO, Robert Machtlinger, is 20% more room to move and 50% more storage space, compared to current-generation aircraft.
 This was made possible by using a design approach that integrates with the load-bearing elements of the aircraft.